tlvlp/iot-scheduler-service/README.md

 ```

 #### Output:
-The created or updated event (in the same format as above)
+The eventID of the created / updated event

 ### DELETE event by eventID: